rozariyomartin/L3m0nCTF2025-Writeups/Cryptography/RotatingShadows/Readme.md

 - Their initial configurations
 - How they change after each character

-## Step 4: Understanding the Cipher Mechanism
+## Analysis Phase 4 — Reconstructing the Cipher Mechanism

 From the Pastebin notes, the cipher operates mechanically as follows:

 <img width="1508" height="867" alt="image" src="https://github.com/user-attachments/assets/af25a04c-cf9a-4dcb-b0ac-43bda85ed741" />

-## Step 5: Decrypting the Ciphertext
+## Analysis Phase 5 — Applying the Reconstructed Cipher

 Using the algorithm from the Pastebin and the ciphertext provided in the text file: